Scan-o-Matic/scanomatic/README.md

 ### Data/Features/QC

-* Adding meta-data to QC should trigger suggesting certain positions as Empty based on missing info in meta data.
+* :star: Adding meta-data to QC should trigger suggesting certain positions as Empty based on missing info in meta data.

 ### Logging